NooneBug/obsidian_vaults/Entity_typing_sota/paper/2018 Xin - Improving Neural Fine-Grained Entity Typing with Knowledge Attention.md

 ![[2018_xin_architeture.png]]

-They propose a recurrent neural network to encode the input sentence and the and a neural network to encode entity information from a KB. [[Encoders - Neural Based Models - Recurrent architectures]], [[Encoders - Neural Based Models - Attention based architectures]]
+They propose a recurrent neural network to encode the input sentence and the and a neural network to encode entity information from a KB. [[Encoders - Neural Based Models - Recurrent architectures]], [[Encoders - Neural Based Models - Attention based architectures]] , [[Encoders - Pretrained Word Embeddings]]

 The sentence encoder is composed of three components: